 - 1. The Office of the Registrar is responsible for registration of students into courses and charging of fees. - 2.
 The Registrar sets the fee deadline for instructional, mandatory non-instructional, SAOC, meal plan and housing fees. - a.
-Fees are billed per term, specific to each program. - b.
+Fees are billed per term. - b.
 Fees are due per term, on or before the first Friday of the term for the program. - c.
 Fees applied to students' accounts after the fee deadline, are due immediately. - 3.
-The fee deadline is published on the Olds College website. - 4.
 Payment options are available on the Olds College website.
-Payment plans and deferred payment requests are reviewed by the Office of the Registrar on an individual basis. - 5.
-Students are responsible to refer to their My Olds College account for fee and registration information. - 6.
+Payment plans and deferred payment requests are reviewed by the Office of the Registrar on an individual basis. - 4.
+Students are responsible to refer to their My Olds College account for fee and registration information. - 5.
 Students are responsible for full payment of fees by the deadline.
-A fee deferral may be approved on an individual basis pending proof of third party sponsorship (i.e. student loans, awards, RESP's, etc.) - 7.
-International students will be assessed tuition fees equal to two and one-half times (250%) those assessed for Canadian Citizens, Landed Immigrants or Permanent Residents. - 8.
-Instructors will review the class list available through Web for Faculty within the add period of each class.
+A fee deferral may be approved on an individual basis pending proof of third party sponsorship (i.e. student loans, awards, RESP's, etc.) - 6.
+International students will be assessed tuition fees equal to three hundred and fifty percent (350%) those assessed for Canadian Citizens, Landed Immigrants or Permanent Residents.

+7. Instructors will review the class list available through Web for Faculty within the add period of each class.
 The instructor will advise any student not on the class list to contact the Office of the Registrar to inquire about registering for the course.